Bisparse Blind Deconvolution through Hierarchical Sparse Recovery: Introduction

 \subsection{Outline of the paper}

+We begin our paper with a detailed literature review of different computational approaches to the blind deconvolution problem in Section~\ref{sec:litrev}.
 In Section~\ref{sec:HiHTP}, we give a formal introduction to our approach and our assumptions, and also formally state the main result, Theorem~\ref{th:main_result}. {We also briefly discuss the multi-user setup there.} Section~\ref{sec:proof_main_result} is in its entirety devoted to proving the main result.
-In Section~\ref{sec:numerics}, we briefly numerically investigate the achievable scaling.
+In Section~\ref{sec:numerics}, we perform a small numerical experiment to validate our theory.